 In a world of constant medical advancement and limited resources, we face the increasingly difficult task of ensuring children’s well-being and development when making choices about care and research.
-The Treuman Katz Center for Pediatric Bioethics is the first in the country to focus on pediatric issues and serves as a national resource for addressing the complex bioethical issues affecting families, healthcare institutions and society.
-Our interdisciplinary team draws on philosophy, law and social and behavioral sciences, among others, to:
+The Treuman Katz Center for Pediatric Bioethics is the first program in the country to focus on pediatric issues and serves as a national resource for addressing the complex bioethical issues affecting families, healthcare institutions and society.
+Our interdisciplinary team draws on philosophy, law and social and behavioral sciences, among other disciplines, to:

 - Conduct groundbreaking research on ethical issues related to pediatric healthcare and clinical research

 - Provide expert bioethics consultations for families, healthcare providers, researchers and policymakers